 Definitions: Hazard: An article, substance, machine, installation or situation with potential to cause harm, loss or both.
 A fire hazard is a hazard that has the potential to cause a fire or promote fire development and/or spread.
 Risk: A measure of the probability that the potential for harm or loss posed by the hazard will materialise, combined with the potential extent and severity of the harm and/or damage that may result.
 Harm: Physical injury, death, ill health, property and equipment damage and any form of associated loss, which could cause harm.

-To determine the risk rating two main areas are considered, the likelihood of an outbreak of fire and the potential for that outbreak to cause harm to persons, property and business continuity.

-The likelihood of fire outbreak is given a rating of highly unlikely, unlikely and likely, this is then multiplied by the harm potential rating of slight, moderate and serious harm.

-The level of fire risk is then quantified as negligible, tolerable, moderate, substantial or intolerable.
-The subjective risk rating is calculated and the risk level determined within the following parameters:

-Negligible Risk Where the combination of severity of harm and likelihood is very low and there is minimal risk to people's lives.
+To determine the risk ratin harm to persons, property ng two main areas are considered, the likelihood of an outbreak of fire and the potential for that outbreak to cause and business continuity.
+The likelihood of fire outbro slight, moderate and serio eak is given a rating of highly unlikely, unlikely and likely, this is then multiplied by the harm potential rating of us harm. n quantified as negligible, tolerable, moderate, substantial or intolerable.
+The subjective risk rating is el determined within the following Negligible Risk Where the combination of severity of harm and likelihood is very low and there is minimal risk to people's lives.
 The risk of a fire occurring is rare and the potential for fire spread is negligible, also where the overall fire safety management is of a high standard.
 No further action is normally required unless circumstances change.
 A reassessment should take place on the review date.
 Tolerable Risk Where the present systems, facilities or management procedures are reasonably satisfactory at the time of the assessment.
 Escape should be carried out unaided with effective fire safety management procedures in place.
 Possible minor actions may be required, with a reassessment being conducted at the review stage.
 Moderate Risk The present systems, facilities or management is unsatisfactory in some areas.
-Where a fire could occur and the available time needed to evacuate may be reduced by the speed of the development of fire, also where the reaction time of occupants may be slower because of the type of persons present e.g. sleeping, elderly or infirm or where there are large numbers of persons or complex escape routes.
+Where a fire could occ the available time needed to evacuate may be reduced by the speed of the development of fire, also wh reaction time of occupants may be slower because of the type of persons present e.g. sleeping, elderly infirm or where there are large numbers of persons or complex escape routes.
 Remedial actions will be required with some control measures being implemented.
-A reassessment should be made once the control measures have been put in place.
+A reassessment should be made once the measures have been put in place.
 Substantial Risk Where the combination of severity and probability is high and urgent action must be taken to reduce the risk.
 Where a fire is likely or highly likely to occur and the spread of fire development would be such that the available escape time would be substantially reduced.
 Premises identified with substantial risk areas will normally require the provision of considerable resources in the form of equipment, training, information and management to mitigate the risks.
 Intolerable Risk Where the combination of severity and probability is such that extreme harm or death will occur and there is a real threat of an outbreak of fire.
 Action must be taken to immediately reduce the risk, ideally to a tolerable level.
 If this cannot be achieved, then consideration must be given to prohibiting or limiting the use of all or part of the premises until such risks can be reduced.
 Reassessment is required following implementation of the immediate or interim control measures.